The Dunstable Hang-gliding

 Full Members who wish to fly at Dunstable Downs, must attend the mandatory Airspace Briefing with the Senior Coach before flying at the Downs for the first time.
 Upon completion, pilots are issued with a lifetime Airspace Sticker that must be displayed on your flying helmet.
 Airspace Briefings are organised once a month on Saturday mornings, as notified here and on WebCollect.

-If you're attending the Briefing, meet outside the main entrance (if it's raining meet inside) at the Chiltern Gateway Centre on Dunstable Downs LU6 2GY. <Click here> for a Google location map.
-There is ample parking.
-Please make sure you bring your BHPA Membership Card with you.
+If you're attending the Briefing meet outside the main entrance of the Chiltern Gateway Centre on Dunstable Downs LU6 2GY. <Click here> for a Google location map.
+There is ample parking at the Centre.
+Please make sure you bring your BHPA Membership Card with you to the briefing.

 Note: Airspace Briefings are only held once a month.
 Do NOT turn up unannounced on site expecting a Briefing, you will not be allowed to fly.